evzpav/betting-game/README.md

 # Run server locally on port 8787
 make run-local

-# Run vue frontend locally
+# Install Vue frontend dependencies and run it locally
 make run-frontend
 # Open in the browser: http://localhost:8080